This story has been updated to clarify that Star Transportation is still operating.

 On Sunday, U.S. Bankruptcy Judge Corali Lopez-Castro granted Star Transportation and its affiliates’ emergency motion for joint administration of the Chapter 11 cases and to file a consolidated case management summary on an interim basis.

-The court also approved the trucking companies’ motion to enter into a post-petition factoring agreement with RTS Financial Services, headquartered in Overland Park, Kansas, on an interim basis.
+The court also approved the trucking companies’ motion to enter into a post-petition factoring agreement with RTS Financial Services, headquartered in Overland Park, Kansas, on an interim basis, to continue operating.
 Court documents stated that Star Transportation did not have “sufficient unencumbered cash or other assets to continue to operate their business during the Chapter 11 cases or to effectuate a reorganization absent interim approval of the proposed DIP facility.”

 In a court filing, Khramov said the trucking industry has been in a state of distress for several years, but that “the situation in 2024 has reached unprecedented levels, with a cascade of negative trends creating a perfect storm of financial distress and widespread collapse.”